matt-42/silicon/README.md

   - Dependency Injection and Middlewares:

-    Procedures only takes the middleware they need as argument.
+    Procedures only take the middleware they need as argument.

 Getting Started
 =========================